alex-vasiliu/iOS-portfolio/README.md

 <details>
   <summary><b>More details about technologies used</b></summary>

-  * Developed in UIKit with MVP design pattern
+  * Developed in UIKit with MVVM design pattern
   * New flows implemented in SwiftUI with MVVM design patern
   * Coordinator for navigation management and decoupled component interactions
-  * Swift Package Manager for managing the distribution of code
+  * CocoaPods for managing the distribution of code
+  * Frameworks to streamline development with architectures and reusable components
   * Jira for bug tracking, issue tracking and project management
   * Confluence for knowledge sharing
-  * Docker encapsulating application environment
-  * BFF for specific user interface FE
-  * Vapor handling robust and scalable BE services
-  * Bitrise for CI/CD streamlining workflows
-  * Elastic for data analysis and visualisation through logging services
+  * PromiseKit for acilitating asynchronous programming with clean, chainable promises
+  * Combinefor processing values over time and reactive programming
   * Modern Concurrency for asynchronus code execution
-  * Adobe Analytics to measure performance and optimize marketing strategies
-  * A/B tests to evaluate variations in UX optimizing user engagement
   * Feature flags for phased rollouts and safe testing environments
-  * REST API alongside Postman
   * Dark Mode option for low-light environments, enhancing visual ergonomics
   * Voice Over for users with visual impairments
   * Dynamic Text to accomodate user preferences for readability
-  * Firebase for Crashlytics and Dynamic Links
   * Unit Tests for Domain and API layer
   * Snapshot tests to ensure visual elements rendering
   * SwiftLint to enforce style and conventions for code formatting
+  * SwiftFormat for code for consistency and adherence to style guidelines
+  * SonarQube for analyzing and monitoring code quality, identifying bugs and security vulnerabilities
   * Figma for wireframes and visual design

 </details>